-HRSA intends to issue the Notice of Award (NOA), subject to availability of funds, in November 2020.
-"Newly Qualified Hospitals" will not receive an NOA until after November.
+HRSA intends to issue the Notice of Award (NOA) to "Currently Eligible Hospitals", subject to the availability of funds through the enactment of an annual appropriation or a continuing resolution in November 2021.
+The NoA to "Newly Qualified Hospitals" is to be issued once an annual appropriation is passed.
 See Section 6.4 of HRSA's SF-424 R&R Two-Tier Application Guide for additional information.